 Recently a critical deficiency in Shiryaev's QCD problem has been identified to occur due to the insufficient informativeness of measurement in low signal-to-noise (SNR) to overcome geometric prior assumption on the change event.

-Essentially, these deficiencies arise due to the non-ergodic nature of the model underlying Shiryaev’s problem with results in the measurement being ignored.
+These deficiencies are due to the non-ergodic nature of the model underlying Shiryaev’s problem with results in the measurement being ignored.

-To side-step this feature of QCD, an alternative intermittent signal detection (ISD) problem has been proposed that avoids these deficiencies by considering an (ergodic) detection problem that allows repeating change events.
+To avoid this feature of QCD, an alternative intermittent signal detection (ISD) problem has been proposed which considers an (ergodic) detection problem that allows repeating change events.
 Moreover, these ISD approaches have been shown to be extremely effective detecting low SNR change events (in vision based detection problems).

-This PhD project will identify, characterise and then create new solutions to a number of signal processing problems where the non-ergodic signal model is currently used.
+This PhD project will identify, characterise and create new solutions to a number of signal processing problems where the non-ergodic signal model is used.

 This includes looking at:

 Some algorithm development and data analysis will take place during this project.
-Likely MATLAB will be enough for what we are looking to achieve.
+Likely MATLAB will be enough for what we're looking to achieve.

 We expect the research project to produce: